 We'll take advantage of the

-pivot_row takes the values from all columns across a row and returns a concatenated list.
+pivot_row function takes the values from all columns across a row and returns a concatenated list.

-First, we’ll use this to get a list of all the values across each row:
+First, we'll use it to get a list of all the values across each row:

 Then, we'll generate an average by taking the mean of this list:

 Now, we have an elegant average of the pivot row, as shown above.